May 1, 2018: Family Business Legacy Speaker Series featuring David Lipson

 Business transition is one of the most challenging issues for a family-owned business.
 Second to growing the business, having a successful succession plan keeps most CEOs up at night.
-While 30% of family businesses successfully transition to the second generation, just 10-15% survive to the third generation and only 3-5% make it to the fourth generation.
-Studies show nearly 65% of businesses will transition ownership or leadership in the next five years.
-Now more than ever it is important to understand the tools and rally the team to help you map out a strategy.
-And “hoping it all works out” is not a viable strategy.
 The IFBE team along with experts from Brown Brothers Harriman and Ken Baker, Reshma Moorthy and David J. Friedman had three conversations about transitions in family business.
+Photos from event.

-Stacie Runion is Director of Organizational Development for CARDONE Industries, the largest family-owned auto parts remanufacturer in the world discusses, Creating a culture that drives growth, profitability and productivity for your business.
-As well as, how strategic vision and ensuring that the company has the right employees in the right jobs, with the right training at the right time can lead to an unbeatable corporate culture.
+Stacie Runion, Director of Organizational Development for CARDONE Industries, the largest family-owned auto parts remanufacturer in the world, discusses creating a culture that drives growth, profitability and productivity for your business, as well as, how strategic vision and ensuring that the company has the right employees in the right jobs, with the right training at the right time can lead to an unbeatable corporate culture.
 Click title to watch the presentation video!
+Photos from the event.